約27分で読めます最終更新:2026年6月

 3. Miyazaki Ryokan

 With roots stretching back to 1900, Miyazaki Ryokan represents the grand, traditional ryokan experience.
 This is a place of refined Japanese hospitality, known for its spacious tatami rooms and, most notably, its exceptional kaiseki-ryori (multi-course dining).
 The chefs here take great pride in crafting elaborate meals that are a feast for the eyes and the palate, using seasonal delicacies from the mountains and nearby sea.
-The ryokan boasts some of the largest and most varied public baths in Unzen, including a sprawling rotenburo that allows you to soak while gazing at the surrounding nature.
+The ryokan has some of the largest and most varied public baths in Unzen, including a sprawling rotenburo that allows you to soak while gazing at the surrounding nature.
 Its prime location, directly adjacent to the Unzen Jigoku (Unzen Hells), means many rooms have excellent views of the steam.
 If your vision of a ryokan stay prioritizes culinary excellence and a classic, time-honored atmosphere, Miyazaki Ryokan is an outstanding choice.
 It offers a perfect balance of heritage, comfort, and location.

 Price tier: Mid-range to Luxury (¥35,000–¥60,000/person)